p16i/latex-sketch-plugin/README.md

 ```

 The `-f` option causes `skpm log` to not stop when the end of logs is reached, but rather to wait for additional data to be appended to the input

+## Contributors
+- Andrw Nicolaou

+## Acknoledgement
+- Pieter Omvlee and Mathieu Dutour for supports during the hackathon.
+- Roy van Rooijen, Sergi Miral, IXDS Berlin and all people behind `Design Tools Berlin` for organizing this hackathon.